tacobayle/byoa/README.md

 which can be defined as the example below which uses a file called env.txt

 IMPORTANT: You must verify that the variable are set.
-Run echo $TF_VAR_vsphere_user and make sure you get your user.
+Run echo $TF_VAR_vsphere_username and make sure you get your user.

 To load the variables use the following command: